-- KU1. past, current and emergent techniques used in the production of buildings, their upkeep and refurbishment; - KU2. building design, including aesthetic appreciation and functional considerations, with an awareness of the restrictions imposed by technological, legal, social and economic considerations; - KU3. contract administrative procedures, from inception to final accounts, relating both to the production of buildings and their maintenance; - KU4. legal systems with particular reference to contract, tort, land and administrative law as it relates to buildings and land use; - KU5. construction and economic theories, their application and relevance to life-cycle costing, maintenance and repair of buildings and land use; - KU6. business management systems and techniques appropriate to the building surveying profession; - KU7. contemporary information technology systems and applications including use of word processors, spreadsheet, databases and computer aided design appropriate to the built environment;
+KU1. the concepts, materials and processes used in the design and construction of simple buildings; the technology of services installations for low-rise domestic buildings and technical and legal constraints; an analytical and systematic approach to the identification, diagnosis and remedial methods appropriate to a range of building types and their defects;

+KU2. basic contract administrative procedures, from inception to final accounts, relating both to the production of buildings and their use, occupation and maintenance;

+KU3. legal systems with particular reference to contract, tort, land and administrative law as it relates to buildings and land use;

+KU4. construction and economic theories, their application and relevance to life-cycle costing, maintenance and repair of buildings, land use and agency;

+KU5. business management systems and techniques appropriate to Real Estate Surveying;

+KU6. information technology including the use of contemporary software systems and on-line resources;

+KU7. techniques for collecting, analysing, manipulating and interpreting data;

+KU8.
+Construction technology and the property development process.